 - Standard PVC Vinyl - smooth or textured; great for everyday bags.

-- Marine Vinyl - heavy-duty, UV-resistant; perfect for outdoor totes.
+- Marine Vinyl - heavy-duty, UV-resistant; better durability.

 - Upholstery Vinyl - thicker with leather-look textures; adds structure.